bkz/dropbox-uri/README.md

 ## Example:

   - Right clicking on ~/Dropbox/Shared/Folder/Item.ext woud generate a Dropbox URI similar to this which you can paste into an email:

-     <a href='dropbox:Njk1NDEz...HYqNmKLnR4dA'>/Folder/Item.ext</a>
+    [/Folder/Item.ext](#) -> dropbox:fhksd838ejsfg3g3489ffh38hf

   - Clicking on this link will locate the shared folder on the reciever end and select the mathcing file or directory.

 ## Disclaimer: